Marston's plc

-Marston's plc is a British pub and hotel operator.
-Founded as a brewery by John Marston in 1834, it is listed on the London Stock Exchange.
+Marston's plc is a British pub and hotel operator listed on the London Stock Exchange.
+Marstons was founded as a brewery by John Marston in 1834, Through mergers it became Marston, Thompson & Evershed.

+The company was taken over in 1999 by Wolverhampton & Dudley Breweries plc which changed their name to Marstons plc in 2007.

-In 2020, the company shifted its main focus away from its original brewing operations, entering it into a venture with Carlsberg Group's UK operations as Carlsberg Marston's Brewing Company (CMBC).
+In 2020, the company shifted its main focus away from its original brewing operations, entering it into a joint venture with Carlsberg Group's UK operations as Carlsberg Marston's Brewing Company (CMBC).
 In July 2024, Carlsberg bought out Marston's remaining 40% share, ending the company's 190 years of owning breweries.